aswinks123/Kubernetes-Certification-Handson/README.md

 ## Key learnings

-#To list all the resources
+To list all the resources

 kubectl api-resources

-#Validate the command using dry run
+Validate the command using dry run

 command --dry-run=client #validate the command. it will not create resources

-#Generate a manifest output along with resource creation
+Generate a manifest output along with resource creation

 kubectl run nginx2 --image=nginx -o yaml

-#Generate the manifest output only with out creating resource
+Generate the manifest output only with out creating resource

 kubectl run nginx2 --image=nginx --dry-run=client -o yaml

-#To log in to a specific containet in multicontainer pod
+To log in to a specific containet in multicontainer pod

 kubectl exec -it multicontainer-pod -c <container-name> /bin/sh

+To see details and structure of a resource kubectl explain pods